Austin-Qu/austin-notes/ff_dev_notes.md

   * When to choose multiple source classes in field: when multiple product class hierarchies exist, normally only choose 1  class on SKU class type.

-### get tenant name which has some certain channel
+### Get tenant name which has some certain channel

 ```
 Tenant.where(version: 5).each do | tenant |